NotBoringCompany/hashland-api/docs/drilling-gateway.md

      - `operatorId`: The ID of the operator
      - `operatorName`: The username of the operator
      - `amount`: The amount of HASH rewarded to this operator

+13. **recent-rewards**: Sent in response to a get-recent-rewards request
+   - Array of the latest 5 cycle rewards, each with the same structure as the cycle-rewards event

 ## Usage Example